 Like any innovative industry, digital marketing is always in flux.

-Breakthroughs in technology and how consumers consume content demands that marketers stay agile and always two steps ahead of the next big marketing trend.
+Breakthroughs in technology and how consumers consume content demand that marketers stay agile and always two steps ahead of the next big marketing trend.

 As customers continue to grow comfortable with digital marketing trends like automation, personal smart technology tools, AI, and voice activation, digital agencies need to go even further, meeting their customers not where they are but where they’re going to be.